eschan145/DieKnow/README.md

 #### Why is C++ and Python used and not only Python?

 The Intel Core i3 CPU is quite slow and at the lower end of Intel's CPU lineup.
-Therefore it is important for highest efficiency to use C++, as Python is built on C and very inefficient.
+Therefore it is important for highest efficiency to use C++, as Python is built on C and very inefficient with several layers of abstraction.
 DieKnow does not only use C++ because most executables are blocked by organizations' AppLocker policy.
 This can be mitigated by using ctypes and building a shared object or dynamic link library from C++ files.

 #### How can I compile this myself?

 First, ensure you have everything set up to run DieKnow.
 Take a look at the GitHub Actions [`build.yml`](.github/workflows/build.yml) workflow and follow along with it.
-You'll need a C++ compiler, preferably `g++` or MSVC, compile it as a shared object (with the `-shared` flag), and link the required libraries (`-lgdi32` and `-lcomctl32`).
+You'll need a C++ compiler, preferably `g++` or MSVC, to compile it as a shared object (with the `-shared` flag), and link the required libraries (`-lgdi32` and `-lcomctl32`).
 The commands DieKnow uses to build itself are:

 ```bash
 g++ -Ofast -Wall -shared -std=c++20 -static -o src/dlls/api.dll src/api.cpp -lgdi32